mikemix/mxdiModule/README.md

 The default mapping driver is `AnnotationExtractor` as source of mapping information for the module.
 You can change it however to other.
 Available extractors are:

-* `AnnotationExtractor` which uses annotations inside your classes.
+* `AnnotationExtractor` (default) which uses annotations inside your classes.
 See the [Annotation docs](docs/Annotations.md) for annotations reference and examples.
 * `YamlExtractor` which uses a yml file.
 See the [YAML](docs/Yaml.md) docs for examples.
 * `XmlExtractor` which uses a xml file.
 See the [XML](docs/Xml.md) docs for examples.